srinandan/movie-guru/README.md

 ## Final Step: Verify Deployment

 Once the Helm deployment is complete, verify that the application is running correctly on your GKE cluster.
-You can go to http://$GATEWAY_IP to interact with the app.
+You can go to http://$GATEWAY_IP to interact with the app